tensorflow/community/rfcs/20210119-determinism.md

 Use of parameter servers adds nondeterministic behavior.
 In case a model constructs a ParameterServerStrategy, TensorFlow will throw an error.
 We’ll also document this in the documentation for the flag.

 ### Op Review and changes
 As part of the implementation, we will review all ops to make a determination of their behavior (deterministic vs nondeterministic).
-Some of the ops that are known to be nondeterministic, at least when running on a GPU, include:
+Ops that are known to operate nondeterministically, at least when running on a GPU, include the following:

 * `tf.nn.softmax_cross_entropy_with_logits`
 * `tf.nn.sparse_softmax_cross_entropy_with_logits`
 * `tf.image.resize` gradient with `method=ResizeMethod.NEAREST`
 * `tf.math.segment_sum`, `tf.math.unsorted_segment_sum` forward
 * `tf.image.crop_and_resize` gradient to both image and boxes
-* `tf.sparse.sparse_dense_matmul` forward
 * `tf.math.unsorted_segment_mean`, `tf.math.unsorted_segment_prod` and `tf.math.unsorted_segment_sqrt`; all foward
 * `tf.sparse.sparse_dense_matmul`

-`tf.image.sample_distorted_bounding_box` has been observed to behave nondeterministically unless you set its seed parameter, even if you call tf.random.set_seed.
-We will review this Op as part the change.
-Another case that needs review is "pulling a random number from a PRNG before its state has been initialized".
+We have a list of other ops that use CUDA's `atomicAdd` and are therefore likely to be sources of nondeterminism.
+Once it has been confirmed that those ops function nondeterministically, they will be made to throw errors when determinism is enabled.
+In the long term, we can add a deterministic implementation to such ops.

 Given the large number of ops involved, there is a chance that we might omit raising an error for a nondeterministic Op.
+We will fix such cases as they arise.

 ## Discussion